Skip to content

 An empty contracts folder will also be created inside my_project directory that will eventually contain all the information needed to compile and deploy the desired contracts.

-The init command is similar to the new command, but in this case, you won't need a project name argument since this command is intended to run inside an existing project directory.
+The init command is similar to the new`` command, but in this case, you will not need a project name` argument since this command is intended to run inside an existing project directory:

 jenesis init [--profile my_profile] [--network network_name]

-This command will create the same files and folders inside your project directory as the ones described for the new command.
+This command will create the same files and folders inside your project directory as the ones described for the new command above.

 If using a cargo workspace, you just need to navigate to the top level of your project and run the init command shown above.
 This will create the jenesis.toml configuration file inside your workspace including all the relevant information from existing contracts.